-9.6 Trade monitoring
+8.6 Trade monitoring

-We will monitor and record information relating to your trade performance.
+We may monitor and record information relating to your trade performance.
 We will make these details available to credit reference and fraud prevention agencies.
 Those agencies may keep that information and share it with others when assessing applications for credit and for fraud prevention.

-10 Employees and partners
+9 Employees and partners